Multi Commodity Exchange

 From 28 September 2015, MCX is being regulated by the Securities and Exchange Board of India (SEBI).
 Earlier MCX was regulated by the Forward Markets Commission (FMC), which got merged with the SEBI on 28 September 2015.

 In May 2019, Padala Subbi Reddy was hired as Managing Director and CEO, having previously served in those positions at Central Depository Services, an Indian depository for securities.

 The efforts that started in the fourth quarter of FY 2018–19 to migrate to 'Compulsory Delivery-based' contracts in all base metals were successfully completed in FY 2019–20.
-The launch of indigenously benchmarked deliverable futures contracts of Copper, Aluminium, Zinc, Lead and Nickel on MCX, has paved the way for the Indian market prices for metals to be discovered on an exchange platform in a transparent manner.
+The launch of indigenously benchmarked deliverable futures contracts of Copper, Aluminium, Zinc, Lead and Nickel on MCX, has led to the Indian market prices for metals to be discovered on an exchange platform in a transparent manner.
 This fulfills an important step towards development of domestic benchmarks which reflect domestic market fundamentals, while the delivery standards are in tune with international standards.

 Paving the way for introduction of Options with 'commodities' as underlying, the Government of India issued a notification on 18 October 2019, which widens the scope of commodity derivatives traded in recognised exchanges.
 Following this, SEBI permitted stock exchanges to launch 'Option in goods' in their commodity derivatives segment, in addition to existing 'options on commodity futures'.
 MCX has launched Gold Mini Options with Gold Mini (100 grams) bar as the underlying, and plans to launch Silver Mini 5 kg 'option in goods' contract soon.

 In April 2022, the MCX collaborated with the Chittagong Stock Exchange, (CSE), to establish Bangladesh's first commodity exchange.

 MCX also provides live feeds for all traded commodities and these are published on various websites like MoneyControl, GoldSilverReports and Economic Times.